 Give Elf a makeover and have her surprise your kids in a fun costume.
-Target has Elf options in their Dollar Spot section so you can stock up for cheap.
+In 2022, Target had Elf options in their Dollar Spot section so you can stock up for cheap.
+Right now, I’m finding sets starting at $10.
+Try using old doll clothes for a unique (and free) look or pick up doll clothes from Dollar Tree.
 Let your kids swap out her costume for the next day if they want to help.
-While you can’t shop the Target Dollar Spot online, Amazon has this cheap Mermaid elf costume for $4.99.

 10. DIY a Santa Cam ornament for Elf to use.